a-rashid-saaka/Active-Directory-Home-Lab/README.md

 - Right the GPO and select "Edit" -> User Configuration -> Preferences -> Windows Settings -> right-click "Drive Maps" -> New -> Mapped Drive

   ![image](https://github.com/user-attachments/assets/e9ad6d1e-556b-4813-a818-ff68d630b785)
-- From the popup window, select browse(three dots beside the location box), and select the shared folder we created in the steps above and click ok
+- From the popup window, select browse(three dots beside the location box), select the shared folder we created in the steps above, and click ok
 - In the next window, select a drive letter and check the "Reconnect" box
 - Click "Apply" and "OK"

 ![image](https://github.com/user-attachments/assets/d767caf9-841b-4cc6-a323-b393adc97219)

 Security filtering and delegation
-- In the "Security Filtering" pane,remove "Authenticated Users" and add the specific group,in this case, HR Department
+- In the "Security Filtering" pane, remove "Authenticated Users" and add the specific group, in this case, HR Department

   ![image](https://github.com/user-attachments/assets/fcf00767-565e-4f8d-bbd8-a1ff77a341b4)
-- You can add the "Authenticated Users" grant them "Read" permission in the "Delegation" tab
+- You can add the "Authenticated Users" and grant them "Read" permission in the "Delegation" tab
-- Log into one of the client PCs as a member of the HR Department, run the command "gpupdate /force" in command prompt.
+- Log into one of the client PCs as a member of the HR Department and run the command "gpupdate /force" at the command prompt.
-- Confirm from File Explorer that the drive has been succesfully mapped
+- Confirm from File Explorer that the drive has been successfully mapped

     ![image](https://github.com/user-attachments/assets/4a9db0d8-a0ff-4e1f-b778-6a5eac821ec7)
   <br>